How to Process Incoming GitHub Webhooks

 Step 4: Push Branch - Post Commit Summary to Slack

-On the push branch, add a Transform node that pulls the commit list out of {{ trigger.body.commits }}, formats each as a short bullet with author and message, and joins them.
-Then add a Connector node calling slack send-message with the formatted text.
-Include the repository name, branch, and a link to the compare URL ({{ trigger.body.compare }}) so engineers can click straight through.
+On the push branch, add a Transform node that pulls the commit list out of {{ input.commits }}, formats each as a short bullet with author and message, and joins them.
+Then add a Connector node in Direct mode calling slack send-message with the formatted text.
+Include the repository name, branch, and a link to the compare URL ({{ input.compare }}) so engineers can click straight through.

 Step 5: Pull Request Branch - Create or Update a Tracking Item

-On the pull_request branch, use a nested Condition on {{ trigger.body.action }} to distinguish opened from closed and merged.
-For opened PRs, call monday create-item on a code-review board with title, author, and link.
+On the pull request branch, use a nested Condition on {{ input.action }} to distinguish opened from closed and merged.
+For opened PRs, use a Connector node in Direct mode calling monday create-item on a code-review board with title, author, and link.
 For merged PRs, use monday update-item to flip the status to Merged.
 For all PR events, post a brief notification via slack send-message to the review channel.
-Optionally pipe the PR body through an AI step to generate a one-line summary for the Slack post.
+To generate a one-line summary of the PR for the Slack post, add a Connector node in Agent mode with a prompt that summarizes {{ input.pull_request.body }}.

 Step 6: Issues and Releases Branches

-On the issues branch, route by action - opened issues notify support via front send-message or slack send-message; closed issues are usually ignorable.
-On the release branch, post the release notes to slack and trigger any downstream deploy workflows via a Subworkflow node.
-Wrap each external call with the standard retry settings so transient outages in Slack or Monday don't lose the event.
+On the issues branch, route by {{ input.action }}: opened issues notify support via front send-message or slack send-message, while closed issues are usually ignorable.
+On the release branch, post the release notes to slack with send-message and trigger any downstream deploy workflows via a Subworkflow node, which runs another workflow as a step and returns its result.
+Branch each event toward only the connectors it needs so a slow response in Slack or Monday does not hold up the others.

 Tips